 Don’t overwhelm yourself by trying to check every box for every single item you own!
 If we each do one or two of these practices every week, or each time we purchase, the ripple effect will transform fashion and make it something we can love even more.

-Sustainable and Ethical Fashion means making an impact through the whole life-cycle of fashion:
+Sustainable and Ethical Fashion means making an impact throughout the whole life-cycle of fashion

-Recycled Fibres: it’s becoming easier to dress or accessorize with items made from recycled fibres such as denim with a % of recycled cotton, nylon for swimsuits made from ocean plastic (called Econyl), faux leather made from pineapple fibre, or yarn for fleece and shoes made from plastic bottles.
+Recycled Fibres: it’s becoming easier to dress or accessorize with items made from recycled fibers such as denim with a % of recycled cotton, nylon for swimsuits made from ocean plastic (called Econyl), faux leather made from pineapple fiber, or yarn for fleece and shoes made from plastic bottles.
 The content tag on your clothes will tell you what the item is made of.
-Looking ahead to the end of the life cycle, it’s important to note that fabrics made with a mix of plant and synthetic fibres (e.g. cotton and spandex) cannot be recycled or composted.
+Looking ahead to the end of the life cycle, it’s important to note that fabrics made with a mix of plant and synthetic fibers (e.g. cotton and spandex) cannot be recycled or composted.

 Handmade: choose to wear something made by you, your grandmother, or a local artisan.
 If these are missing in your closet, check out the home-sewing community online for inspiration, sign up for classes, or plan to make some of your new clothing purchases at artisan pop-ups.